Skip to content

 Knowing when to implement each testing type is key to an effective testing strategy.
 While distinct, unit and integration tests complement each other, providing comprehensive coverage when used strategically.

-Unit Testing in the Development Cycle
+Unit Testing in Your Development Cycle

 Think of unit tests as your first line of defense against bugs.
 Use them early and often in the development process.
 They're ideal for verifying the smallest parts of your program—individual functions, methods, or classes—in isolation.
 This helps you catch problems quickly, before they become larger issues.
 Unit testing is particularly valuable when you're making changes to existing code, ensuring you haven't inadvertently broken anything.
 They're also essential when testing components designed to work independently, confirming they function correctly regardless of external dependencies.